nathanford/stylefill/README.md

 This script acts as a bridge between your CSS and your JavaScript, allowing your scripts to read your invented CSS properties and then run whatever function using the assigned selector and property value.

+## Use cases

+* Create new properties for CSS and use them in your CSS files.
+* Create polyfills for older browsers without the need for all of the JS.
+* Detect CSS property support.

 ## Setup

 Add stylefill.js to your HTML page, wherever you like.
 Then, you merely need to initialize stylefill, passing it the new property name and the function you want to run on that property.
 It’s best to add this at the end of your page, just before the closing `body` tag.